 While not as strong as prescription retinoids, even over-the-counter retinol products can help to increase the turnover of skin cells and collagen production.

 Over time, users may notice a reduction in the appearance of fine lines and wrinkles, a reduction in age spots and hyperpigmentation, and a generally fuller and more radiant complexion.
+Retinol can also help lighten dark spots.
 The same benefits will also be found with the consistent use of a retinol eye cream.

-But with so many options on the market, how do you know which one is the best for you and your skin?!
+But with so many options on the market, how do you know which one is the best for you and your skin type?!